polarsource/polar-adapters/packages/polar-supabase/README.md

 		// You can extract customer ID from auth headers, cookies, etc. return "123";
 	},
+    returnUrl: "https://myapp.com", // Optional Return URL, which renders a Back-button in the Customer Portal
 	server: "sandbox", // Use sandbox if you're testing Polar - omit the parameter or pass 'production' otherwise });